bencin143/therapy_admin/README.md

 #### Anywhere Access

-- Use Mattermost from web-enabled PCs and phones
+- Use TabGen from web-enabled PCs and phones
 - Attach sound, video and image files from mobile devices
 - Define team-specific branding and color themes across your devices

 #### Self-Host Ready

-- Host and manage dozens of teams from a single Mattermost server
+- Host and manage dozens of teams from a single TabGen server
-- Easily manage your Mattermost server using a web-based System Console
+- Easily manage your TabGen server using a web-based System Console
-- Script setup and maintenance using Mattermost command line tools
+- Script setup and maintenance using TabGen command line tools

 ## Learn More